Rusheesonu/dw_test/README.md

 #App 1

-We have producer.py,  which takes any json file as input and sent RabbitMQ queue
+We have producer.py, which takes any json file as input and sends the data RabbitMQ queue

 #App 2

-We have a consumer.py , which takes the data from the quue and transports data to postgress DB.
+We have a consumer.py, which takes the data from the RabbitMQ queue and transports the data to postgress DB.

-ANd the Db schema and details are provided in test_db.sql
+And the Db schema and details are provided in test_db.sql

 #App 3

 We have multiple api endpoints in Flask :

-1. /view - simple UI to view all the information like all avaialble product jsons ,  can also filter on instock products , has a search bar to search products based on sku.
+1. /view - simple UI built to view all the information like all avaialble product jsons ,  can also filter on instock products , has a search bar to search products based on sku.
 2. /availability-score - shows availability score , total instock product count , total product count
 3. /products - displays all products

-Entire soulution is Dockerized
+Entire soulution is Dockerized.

 To Run the Project :